GrzegorzKozub/arch/README.md

   - Enable Memory Saver
   - Disable Brave VPN
   - Import KeePassXC extension settings from `~/code/dot/keepassxc-browser.json`
+  - Sign in into your sites and setup passkeys
 3. GNOME
   - Set display refresh rate on player to variable 144 Hz and on worker to variable 60 Hz
   - Set display scale on drifter to 300% and on player & worker to 200%